Justin Skaggs

-Justin Earl Skaggs (April 22, 1979 – June 15, 2007) was an American football player.
+Justin Earl Skaggs (April 22, 1979 – June 15, 2007) was an American professional football player.
 He played college football at Evangel University.
-After going undrafted in the 2001 NFL Draft, Skaggs went on to have a seven-year professional football career in the National Football League (NFL), NFL Europe, and Arena Football League (AFL).
+After going undrafted in the 2001 NFL draft, Skaggs went on to have a seven-year professional football career in the National Football League (NFL), NFL Europe, and Arena Football League (AFL).

 In his career, Skaggs played for the Redskins, San Francisco 49ers, and Tampa Bay Buccaneers of the NFL.
 He also played for the Amsterdam Admirals of NFL Europe and the Orlando Predators, and Utah Blaze of the Arena Football League (AFL).
 In 2007, he died at the age of 28 from stage III oligodendroglioma, an inoperable brain cancer.

 Early life and college career

 Born in Wentzville, Missouri, Skaggs attended St. Clair High School in Saint Clair, Missouri.
 At Evangel University, an NAIA school, Skaggs had 22 receptions for 295 yards and four touchdowns and earned third-team All-Heart of America Athletic Conference honors as a senior in 2000.